The First Aid Dummy: The Day a Childhood Trigger Revealed My Hidden Trauma

 I felt embarrassed as confusion crossed their faces.
 I was confused at myself.
 Little did I twig that I had a doll at home, Sue, of my odd doll pantos that played a part similar to that first aid dummy.

 Looking back, my intense aversion must have seemed odd.
 It was just a first aid dummy after all and my friends were having a laugh.
-What I didn’t know was that I had been suffocated and raped by a half-uncle when I was three.
+What I didn’t know was that a half-uncle had left me looking like that after assault five years earlier.
 My disturbed feelings were due to 'seeing myself' lying there.
 How I came to know this is covered in a separate article.

 My diary entries of 8 and 9 July 1978